LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

   - `min_converged = 5`
   - explicit chip box derived from component `qgeometry_bounds()` plus the shared Qiskit Metal renderer defaults `x_buffer_width_mm = y_buffer_width_mm = 0.2`
   This configuration did not materially improve the qubit-claw self/ground mismatch and did not fix NCap calibration.
 Another agent should prioritize terminal/reference modeling and cleanup of stale AEDT state over further blind sweep-parameter tightening.
+- A fresh rerun with `min_converged = 7` was attempted and failed to complete the qubit-claw stage.
+Treat that as a rejected tuning experiment rather than the new baseline.
 - `scikit-rf` is currently wired as a core dependency because the coupled-system post-processing helpers now depend on it.
 Another agent can revisit that split later, but should do so deliberately rather than implicitly.
 - Whether dense capacitance-vs-frequency data should be stored as JSON, parquet, or a more compact artifact format remains open until dataset serialization is implemented.
 - The tutorials currently store dense capacitance-vs-frequency data as parquet and raw complex HFSS tables as pickle because the latter remain the most convenient portable checkpoint format for complex-valued pandas frames.
 Another agent can revisit that once the Hugging Face artifact contract is finalized.